JuggernautTej/alx-low_level_programming/README.md

-This is the folder for my recursion project
+This is a directory for the function pointers project